Effective quantum reorganization energy for electron transfer

-The necessity of integrating over the continuum of possible transitions, though first applied by Chidsey for non-adiabatic ET \cite{Chidsey}, should in principle also apply for the adiabatic case (see Fig. 1(b)).
-The difference is whereas in the non-adiabatic limit the prefactor $A$ is given by $A^\text{non-adiabatic}=(|V|^2/\hbar)\sqrt{\pi\beta/\lambda}$ derived from the Fermi-Golden rule \cite{Nitzan_2006,Marcus_1985}, in the adiabatic limit it will be replaced by the classical attempt frequency $A^\text{adiabatic}=\nu\approx1/\beta h.$ A closed-form expression of Eq. (\ref{genmhc}) for non-adiabatic Marcus theory has been derived in Ref. \cite{MHC_Simple}, using the wide-band approximation ($\rho(\epsilon)\approx\rho$), and evaluating the energy integral that combines the Gaussian activation factor with the Fermi–Dirac occupancy.
-The resulting expression has successfully fit experimental current-voltage curves in a variety of electrochemical contexts \cite{Martin_Science,Martin_Nature,Stenlid_2024,Bazant_CIET}.
-The corresponding expression can be derived for the adiabatic limit by substituting $A^\text{non-adiabatic}\rightarrow A^\text{adiabatic}$ and $\lambda\rightarrow\lambda_\text{eff},$ whereupon we obtain Note that in contrast to non-adiabatic MHC kinetics, the coupling no longer appears in the prefactor, and $\sqrt{\lambda_\text{eff}}$ appears in the numerator of the prefactor because there is no cancellation by the normalized Franck-Condon factor.
+We argue that the necessity of integrating over the continuum of possible transitions \cite{Gurney_1931}, though originally applied for non-adiabatic ET \cite{Marcus_1965,Chidsey,MHC_Simple}, should also apply for the adiabatic case, as suggested by Fig. 3.
+The difference is that whereas in the non-adiabatic limit the prefactor $A$ is given by $A^\text{non-adiabatic}=(|V|^2/\hbar)\sqrt{\pi\beta/\lambda}$ derived from the Fermi-Golden rule \cite{Nitzan_2006,Marcus_1985}, in the adiabatic limit it will be replaced by the classical attempt frequency $A^\text{adiabatic}=\nu\approx1/\beta h.$ A closed-form expression of Eq. (\ref{genmhc}) for non-adiabatic Marcus theory has been derived in Ref. \cite{MHC_Simple}, using the wide-band approximation $\rho(\epsilon)\approx\rho$, and evaluating the energy integral that combines the Gaussian activation factor with the Fermi–Dirac occupancy.
+The corresponding expression can now be derived for the adiabatic limit by substituting $A^\text{non-adiabatic}\rightarrow A^\text{adiabatic}$ and $\lambda\rightarrow\lambda_\text{eff},$ whereupon we obtain Note that in contrast to the corresponding non-adiabatic form of this equation \cite{MHC_Simple,Bazant_CIET}, the coupling no longer appears in the prefactor, and $\sqrt{\lambda_\text{eff}}$ appears in the numerator of the prefactor because there is no cancellation by the normalized Franck-Condon factor.
+Note that in general, an ion-transfer (IT) barrier must also be considered \cite{fraggedakis_theory_2021,Bazant_CIET,ethan_CIET,CIET_LCO}; here we focus on the ET component of the rate.